Storage Direct's Self-Storage Guide

 The following are some examples of the ways people use storage today:

-*Only some of our facilities offer car storage and RV Storage.
+*Not all facilities offer car storage and RV Storage.

 - As an addition of space to your home for seldom used items such as seasonal decorations or sports equipment